doocs/leetcode/solution/0600-0699/0619.Biggest Single Number/README_EN.md

 **Solution 2: Grouping and `CASE` Expression**

-Similar to Method 1, we can first group the `MyNumbers` table by `num` and count the number of occurrences of each number.
+Similar to Solution 1, we can first group the `MyNumbers` table by `num` and count the number of occurrences of each number.
 Then, we can use a `CASE` expression to find the numbers that appear only once, sort them in descending order by number, and take the first one.

 <!-- tabs:start -->